 Ethereal: She sources her self-worth from being different, creative, and imaginative.
 She tends to have a willowy body, and weight isn’t an issue for her.
 She usually needs more carbohydrates to help ground her.

 There’s so much more to each archetype, which James details in her book The Archetype Diet.
 Each type has an associated set of beliefs (many of which, according to James, were formed from core childhood memories) and behaviors, including food behaviors.
 These food behaviors, in turn, change your hormones, which then change the shape of your physical body.
 All of this leads to imbalances that leave women feeling unhappy in their bodies.

 While James uses CBT to address the psychological aspect of women’s eating habits, she turns to her functional medicine training to address the biochemical aspect.
-She looks for physical sources of the issue, from an imbalance in the gut microbiome to constipation, parasites, thyroid issues, vitamin deficiencies, and beyond.
+She looks for physical sources of the issue, from an imbalance in the gut microbiome (get our free guide to gut health here!) to constipation, parasites, thyroid issues, vitamin deficiencies, and beyond.
 By addressing the psychological and physical aspects at the same time, she’s able to get to the root cause of women’s eating issues and help restore balance.

 Watch our full interview with James to learn more about the microbiome-mental health connection (did you know gut bacteria is affected by trauma?), why the same food will be better for you when prepared by a loved one vs. a stranger, how chakras and the color spectrum play into nutrition, and much more.

 The information contained in this article comes from our interview with Dana James MS, CNS, CDN, a triple certified nutritionist, functional medicine practitioner and cognitive behavioral therapist and an author.
 James has a Master of Science in Medical Nutrition from Columbia University and received her training in Cognitive Behavioral Therapy from the Beck Institute.
 You can read more about Dana James here.